tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 ```

 ## Update the Instance Mix settings on an existing scale set
 The Instance Mix settings can be updated on your scale set via CLI, PowerShell, and REST API.
-You can change either the VM sizes or the allocation strategy, or both, in a single call.
+You can change either the virtual machine (VM) sizes or the allocation strategy, or both, in a single call.

-When changing allocation strategies, the *new* allocation strategy won't become effecitve until the scale set scales in or out.
-That is to say, your existing VMs will not be altered based on the allocation strategy until there is a scaling action.
+When changing allocation strategies, the *new* allocation strategy won't become effective until the scale set scales in or out.
+That is to say, your existing VMs won't be altered based on the allocation strategy until there's a scaling action.

 When changing from `Prioritized` to another allocation strategy, you must first nullify the priority ranks associated with the VM sizes.
-This will be covered in more detail in the code snippets below.
+This will be covered in more detail in the supporting code snippets.

 ### [Azure CLI](#tab/cli-1)
-Before using CLI commands with Instance Mix, please be sure you're using the correct CLI version.
+Before using CLI commands with Instance Mix, be sure you're using the correct CLI version.
 Make sure you're using version `2.66.0` or greater.

 #### Change the Allocation Strategy
 You can use the following basic command to update the allocation strategy.
 In this case, we're updating the scale set to use the `CapacityOptimized` allocation strategy: